HALRobotics/HAL.Documentation/docs/Grasshopper/1-Getting-Started/Contents.md

 #### Requirements to follow along:

-A PC with the Rhinoceros 3D, Grasshopper and the HAL Robotics Framework installed.
+[McNeel's Rhinoceros 3D and Grasshopper](https://www.rhino3d.com/download), and the HAL Robotics Framework installed on a PC.

 #### Background: